dshanley/contentcamel.io/hugo/content/job-openings/marketing.md

 ---
 publishDate: 2017-05-17 14:13:32 +0000
 expirydate: 2030-01-01 04:00:00 +0000
-description: Forestry.io is looking for a Maritime-based Growth Marketer to join the team.
+description: Content Camel is looking for a Growth Marketer to join the team.
 title: Growth Marketer
 date: 2017-05-17 11:13:32 -0300